What does it take to run a successful content marketing campaign in Singapore?

 You have to start by evaluating the content you already have.
 Performing a content audit allows you to look into the content and see what content you already have and don’t have in your sales cycle.

-It’s through the audit that you’ll also get to learn and understand your distribution channel and if you’ve all along been marketing on a wrong channel.
+It’s through the audit that you’ll also get to learn and understand your distribution channel and if you’ve all along been marketing on the wrong channel.
 It exposes all the gaps and flaws in your previous marketing strategy before pointing you in the right direction.

 This Is How a Content Marketing Audit Looks Like